 How To Prepare for a Lumbar disc replacement surgery in Westchester

 Along with your physical exam and medical history, your physician may recommend X-rays, MRIs, or a CT scan and blood test.

 These tests are used to determine the exact nature of your condition and the extent of spinal damage.
-These tests also tell your physician whether or not you need the surgery.
+These tests also tell your physician whether or not you need disc replacement surgery.

 Tell your doctor about all the prescriptions, supplements, herbs, or over-the-counter medications you are taking.
 Some of these drugs may affect blood clotting or healing during and after surgery.
 If need be, your doctors will recommend you stop certain medications.

-You may be told not to eat or drink anything several hours before the surgery.
+You may be told not to eat or drink anything several hours before your disc replacement surgery.
 Before visiting the hospital, here are some things you should do to prepare yourself at home.
 These practices can reduce the likelihood of complications and improve recovery time.

 - Purchase food or easy to prepare food before coming to the hospital

 - Place pans, plates, and other necessary utensils on high shelves to avoid bending